Tourism: Religious tourism

 Religious tourism, in particular pilgrimage, can serve to strengthen faith and to demonstrate devotion.
 Religious tourists may seek destinations whose image encourages them to believe that they can strengthen the religious elements of their self-identity in a positive manner.
 Given this, the perceived image of a destination may be positively influenced by whether it conforms to the requirements of their religious self-identity or not.

-DNA tourism

-DNA tourism, also called "ancestry tourism" or "heritage travel", is tourism based on DNA testing.
-These tourists visit their remote relatives or places where their ancestors came from, or where their relatives reside, based on the results of DNA tests.
-DNA tourism became a growing trend in 2019.